Black country ring: Birmingham Main Line

 From Old Turn Junction, the canal runs in a fairly straight line with towpaths on both banks.
-It reaches Smethwick Junction after 2.4 mi, where it is still possible to ascend throught the three Smethwick locks to follow the old main line.
+It reaches Smethwick Junction after 2.4 mi, where it is still possible to ascend through the three Smethwick locks to follow the old main line.
 From the top of the flight, a cast-iron aqueduct carries the Engine Arm over the new main line.
 Old and new routes run parallel for 2.2 mi to Bromford Junction.
 Users of the old line can either descend through the three Spon Lane locks to reach the junction, or can cross the new line on Stewart Aqueduct, to follow the old line to Factory Junction.
 On the new line, Pudding Lane Junction provides access to the Wednesbury Old Canal.
 The Gower Branch links the new line to the old, and the Netherton Tunnel Branch Canal passes under the old line and through Netherton Tunnel.
 The three Factory Locks raise the new line through 20 ft to Factory Junction, and the old canal has a towpath on one bank only.

 The canal turns towards the north and passes through the 360 yd Coseley Tunnel.
 The Wednesbury Oak Loop joins the canal at Deepfields Junction, and the main line reverts to the more winding course of a contour canal as it approaches Wolverhampton.
 At Horseley Fields Junction, the Wyrley and Essington Canal turns to the north east, and the Birmingham main line turns to the north west.
 It descends through 21 locks, which lower its level by 132 ft, with the final lock immediately before Aldersley Junction, where the canal joins the Staffordshire and Worcestershire Canal.
 It is 15.2 mi from Old Turn Junction along the new main line, and the route has 24 locks.